 #2: Focus on your skincare routine

 Common confidence-zappers include acne breakouts and patches of dry skin, but these can be eliminated with an effective skincare routine.
 By taking time out each day to use your daily moisturizers and purifying cleansers, you will not only see an improvement to your face when you look in the mirror, but you will instantly feel better inside yourself too.
 Be sure to use the right products for your skin type, of course, as you will experience better results if you do.

 Here’s the thing – none of us are perfect.
 We all have features that we wish we could change, and sometimes we dwell on these things for far too long.
 Needless to say, this doesn’t help our confidence any.
 So, if this is you, stop focusing on what you perceive to be your negatives.
 Do what you can to beautify or change these features by all means (if you really feel you need to), but otherwise, consider the best things about yourself.
 When you’re looking in the mirror, show gratitude for the features that you are proud of.
 Then repeat these qualities back to yourself until you feel a renewed sense of confidence in your appearance.

 You know that sugary foods are bad for your complexion and waistline.
 You know that drinking alcohol in excess will dehydrate your body and have detrimental effects to your skin.
 So, cut out these and any other bad habits, because as soon as you do, you will both feel and look healthier.
 You will then have greater confidence about your appearance, and you will have less need to compare yourself to others.

 You are beautiful, no matter what your inner voice is telling you.
-So, silence the criticisms you impose upon yourself and follow our suggestions.
-If you do, that inner voice will be a little more flattering, and you will feel better about yourself and your appearance.
+So silence the criticisms you impose upon yourself, and follow our suggestions.
+When you do, that inner voice will be a little more flattering, and you will feel better about yourself and your appearance.